 My Approach to Helping

 My goal is for you to leave our therapy sessions feeling strong, empowered and more confident than you came in.
-I've seen far too many clients walk through their lives feeling aimless and uncertain about their lives and where it's going.
+I've seen far too many clients walk through their lives feeling aimless and uncertain about their lives and where they are going.
 I'm here to help you fix that.

 However, none of that can happen without a strong and meaningful therapeutic relationship.
 I've worked with such an array of different clients over the years and I've always found a way to connect with all of them.
 I want to make counseling for you an enjoyable yet productive experience where you walk away knowing it was the right decision to take that leap into therapy.